 Licensed Mental Health Counselor and Licensed Professional Clinical Counselor Emily Miller offers counseling and therapy services for individuals in the South Shore suburbs of Boston, including Hingham, Braintree, Weymouth, Cohasset, Scituate, Marshfield, and Hanover.
 She also offers telehealth services (virtual counseling or online counseling) to clients across the states of Massachusetts and Minnesota.
 She focuses on the areas of trauma, grief, anxiety and depression for teens, adults and families.

 I am an in-network provider with Blue Cross Blue Shield of Massachusetts.
-If you have insurance through BCBS or Tufts, I will bill them directly for any counseling services provided.
+If you have insurance through BCBS, I will bill them directly for any counseling services provided.
 Generally, you will be responsible for paying only your applicable co-pay, co-insurance, and/or deductible during each office visit.
 In the event that relevant services or diagnoses are not covered, you will be responsible for full payment of fees.

 If you have a different insurance carrier, that carrier may still provide coverage for out-of-network mental health services.
 It is your responsibility to verify this coverage with your insurance company, pay me directly for services, and then seek reimbursement from the insurance company.
 I am happy to provide regular invoices that include my licensure information, diagnostic codes and procedure codes relating to your treatment, which you then use to seek reimbursement.